How to Choose How to Choose Your Chatbot: A Massively Multi-System MultiReference Data Set for Dialog Metric Evaluation: Conclusion

 \section{Conclusion}

-We release MMSMR, a \textbf{M}assively \textbf{M}ulti-\textbf{S}ystem \textbf{M}ulti\textbf{R}eference dataset to enable future work on metrics and evaluation for dialog.
+We (will, upon publication) release MMSMR, a \textbf{M}assively \textbf{M}ulti-\textbf{S}ystem \textbf{M}ulti\textbf{R}eference dataset to enable future work on metrics and evaluation for dialog.
 The dataset contains 1000 two and three-turn prompts with multiple human-generated references.
 We train 1750 systems and evaluate them on our novel test set and the DailyDialog dataset.
+We also evaluate publicly available models on these data sets.
 Our analysis of the metrics shows that the correlations are lower when considering only the top systems than when considering all systems.
-Our findings show the utility of this novel test set, and model hyper parameters, inference outputs, and metric scores for each system on a variety of datasets.
+Our findings show the utility of this novel test set, and model hyperparameters, inference outputs, and metric scores for each system on a variety of datasets.